-The following sample IEP goals for writing are directed at improving the student's content which includes the presence, development and support of ideas.
+The following sample IEP writing goals are directed at improving the student’s content which includes the presence, development and support of ideas.

 - Given a writing assignment, the student will improve his content from a score of 2 (Basic) to a score of 3 (Proficient) using a district writing rubric.

 - With the use of a graphic organizer, the student will produce a (insert anticipated number) paragraph essay that includes a topic sentence, at least (insert anticipated number) transition words and a conclusion.